In 1737, Benjamin Franklin published The Drinker’s Dictionary, a long list of over 200 alternative terms and phrases for being drunk.

 I always referred to duckets when talking about money.
 I was born In Cali also!
 Could definitely be a cultural thing.

-Hi Len, When I read the title, and before reading the article I thought: Oh, if someone wants to pay me in some currency other than money-what about candy?
+Hi Len, Before reading the article I thought: Oh, if someone wants to pay me in some currency other than money-what about candy?
 I love candy and would gladly accept a small amount of candy, or costume jewelry instead of a cash payment

 Lets not forget Euros,marks,USD, Pesos, Guilders, Drachmae, Rupees, Dinars, Yen, shillings, Won, Ringgits, Rubles and Baht, Just to name a few of the more colorful. and just plain ole walking around money